Portuguese vs Spanish: Which Language Should You Learn?

 Spanish and Portuguese contain plenty of cognates, or words that look, sound, and mean almost the same thing.

-Which Language Is Easier To Learn: Portuguese Or Spanish?
+Which Language Is Easier To Learn: Portuguese or Spanish?

 Just as Spanish is an offshoot of Latin, Portuguese is an offshoot of Spanish.
+I know, mind blown, right?

-So, Spanish might be easier to learn right off, and then Portuguese can be picked up even more quickly as an additional foreign language.
+As such, Spanish might be easier to learn right off, and then Portuguese can be picked up even more quickly as an additional foreign language.

 However, both languages are (generally) fairly easy for native English speakers to pick up.
 In the States, though, Spanish resources might be more prevalent.

 With that said, there are plenty of language learning apps like Babbel and Rosetta Stone, for example, that offer courses for both languages.
-Language apps like these make it even easier to learn Spanish and Portuguese and are available to people all over the world.
+Language apps like these make it even easier to learn Spanish and Portuguese, and are available to people all over the world.

 Reasons To Learn Spanish As Opposed To Portuguese